Internet-Of-Things – The future is going to be exciting

-- Integrate with external pipelines like Kafka, Spark, AWS etc.
+- Integrate with external pipelines like Kafka, Spark, AWS, etc.

 Entities & Relations is another key feature in ThingsBoard.
 ThingsBoard provides the user interface and REST APIs to provision and manage multiple entity types and their relations in your IoT application.
-This can be applied to Tenants, Customers, Users, Devices, Assets, Alarms, Dashboards, Rule Nodes and Rule Chains.
-We had implemented this in one of our Farm IoT solutions creating a relationship between farms, customers, gateways, devices and other assets on a farm in a multi-tenant ecosystem.
+This can be applied to Tenants, Customers, Users, Devices, Assets, Alarms, Dashboards, Rule Nodes, and Rule Chains.
+We had implemented this in one of our Farm IoT solutions creating a relationship between farms, customers, gateways, devices, and other assets on a farm in a multi-tenant ecosystem.

 Dashboards are an inevitable part of visualization.
 ThingsBoard allows you to configure customizable IoT dashboards.
 Each IoT Dashboard may contain multiple dashboard widgets that visualize data from multiple IoT devices.
 Once an IoT Dashboard is created, you may assign it to one of the customers of your IoT project.
-Widget library provides us with all the necessary widgets like digital and analogue gauges, customizable bar and line charts and map widgets.
-There is also an option to create a custom widget which we can reuse in our dashboard where required.
+Widget library provides us with all the necessary widgets like digital and analog gauges, customizable bar and line charts and map widgets.
+There is also an option to create a custom widget that we can reuse in our dashboard where required.

 API provided for device and server parameters helps easily manage the device and backend server.
 APIs are classified into Administration, Attributes, Timeseries and RPC.
 We had the opportunity to create a mobile application for our customers to visualize the device status and statistics.
 The API support was handy to get the data from ThingsBoard and share it on mobile application.